fasttime/JScrewIt/Features.md

 <a name="DOCUMENT"></a>
 ### `DOCUMENT`
 Existence of the global object property document having the string representation "\[object Document\]".

-This feature is not available inside web workers.
+_Available in Internet Explorer before 11.
+This feature is not available inside web workers._

-_Available in Internet Explorer before 11._
 <a name="DOMWINDOW"></a>
 ### `DOMWINDOW`
 Existence of the global object property self having the string representation "\[object DOMWindow\]".

-_Available in Android Browser before 4.4.2+._
+_Available in Android Browser before 4.4.2+.
+This feature is not available inside web workers._
 <a name="DOUBLE_QUOTE_ESC_HTML"></a>
 ### `DOUBLE_QUOTE_ESC_HTML`
 The property that double quote characters in the argument of String.prototype.fontcolor are escaped as "\&quot;".